Hardy Hanson: There Are Things to Come

 • The Metropolitan Museum of Art, New York

-• Hirschhorn Museum, Washington D.C.
+• Hirshhorn Museum, Washington D.C.

 • Long Beach Museum, California

-• Palm Springs Desert Museum, California
+• Palm Springs Art Museum, California

 • Colorado Springs Fine Art Center, Colorado

-• Milwaukee Art Center, Wisconsin
+• Milwaukee Art Museum, Wisconsin

 • Santa Barbara Museum of Art, California